GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

     # OR
     pullSecret: path-to-service-account-key-file
 ```
-Or when pushing to a docker registry:
+Similarly, when pushing to a docker registry:
 ```yaml
 build:
   cluster: